2011B4A7584P/Udacity/Data_Engineer/Intro_to_Python_Programming/Learnings.md

 	1. Only use ordinary letters, numbers and underscores in your variable names.
 They can’t have spaces, and need to start with a letter or underscore.

-	2. We can’t use Python's reserved words, or "keywords," as variable names.
+	2. We can’t use Python's reserved words, or **keywords** as variable names.
 There are reserved words in every programming language that have important purposes.

 	3. Creating names that are descriptive of the values often will help us avoid using any of these keywords.